 This course is also subsidised through WorkReady supported by the Government of South Australia.

-This course requires successful completion of the Snapshot Reading and Numeracy indicator as part of the Core Skills Profile for Adults.
-(CSPA)
+This course requires successful completion of the Snapshot Reading,Writing and Numeracy indicator as part of the Core Skills Profile for Adults.
+(CSPA) to be eligible for WorkReady funding or succesful completion of Langauge, Literacy and Numeracy test (LLN) of Enable College to enrol under Full Fee Service.

 For more information, visit https://www.acer.org/cspa/ for an overview.